bbabel1/property-manager/SUPABASE_SETUP.md

 ## Next Steps

-1. **Authentication**: Consider using Supabase Auth instead of NextAuth
+1. **Authentication**: Supabase Auth is the primary auth system.
+Ensure email/password or magic link are configured in `supabase/config.toml`.

 2. **Real-time**: Enable real-time subscriptions for live updates